 So let’s think about that… God’s will for Jesus was death and Jesus chose obedience.
 He went to the cross and took everything that was dished out to Him.
 God’s will for many of the early apostles was death.
 And it sounds like based on the verse prior to this God’s will for the Laodicean church involves suffering.
 So what we can conclude is that God’s will for our life is going to involve things we don’t necessarily want to do.

 The believers in Laodicea are enjoying their lives.
 They are comfortable and they have probably justified that comfort by assuming that God wants them to live a happy, blessed life.
 Now, I’m not saying God is against being happy, but in the case of Jesus, His early followers, and this church in Laodicea, God’s will is for suffering to produce endurance, endurance to produce character, and character to produce hope (Rom 5:3-4).

-Following God’s will means obedience produced out of love.
+Following God’s will = obedience fueled by love.
 Period.

 Many people, just like the church at Laodicea, will say they have faith in Jesus.
 They will even attend church regularly.
 But Jesus is not interested in empty gestures.
 The true test of whether that faith is real isn’t found in what you are willing to do for Him, but what you are willing to give up.

 Would you give up your comfort?
 Would you give up your finances?
 Would you give up your life?

 One final encouragement.
 If you are suffering in some way right now, take heart!
 Jesus told the church at Laodicea exactly what they needed.
 Though their church board could have shown you all their ongoing programs with fancy bulletins, explosive worship services, and impressive statistics, Jesus wanted to vomit them out of His mouth.